Cumrye, Cuminestown

 The scheme is also facing significant financial challenges, with a negative Net Present Value of over around -£2.4 million.
 This is driven by both the high level of vacancies (leading to lost income) and the cost of future investment required at the scheme.
 In the case of Cumrye, the high level of vacancies is a particular challenge to the viability of the scheme, although it would still require subsidy from other tenants even if all the vacancies were filled.

 Cuminestown offers limited facilities for tenants, with only a convenience store in the village and no access to a GP or pharmacy without travelling.
-There is public
+There is public transport available in the village - services are limited, but there is also an A2B bus available to residents.

 As noted above, demand is an ongoing challenge here and this is a significant factor in considering the scheme for closure.